Frederick Trent Stanley

 Frederick Trent Stanley (August 12, 1802 – August 2, 1883) was an American industrialist born in New Britain, Connecticut.
+He was the city's first mayor, following its incorporation in 1871.

 Early life, family and education

 Frederick Stanley had at least one brother, William.

 Career

 After his schooling, Stanley worked in New Haven, Connecticut, and Fayetteville, North Carolina, before returning to New Britain in 1826.
 He held several positions, including as a clerk on steamboats and in general stores.
 Stanley was involved in a number of New Britain businesses, including a machine manufacturer for the growing iron business in Hartford, Connecticut, the state capital.
 With the investment flourishing, Frederick and his brother William purchased the remainder of that business and decided to expand.
 After four years the pair invested in a brass foundry named Stanley Woodruff & Company.

 As early as 1842 the Stanleys began business, ultimately opening Stanley Bolt Manufacturing.
 The company manufactured bolts, hinges, and other hardware from wrought iron.
 When Frederick wanted to expand the manufacture of hinges, he started a separate company, the Stanley Works, which was incorporated in 1853.
 In 1920, the company merged with the Stanley Rule and Level Company (also of New Britain), founded by his cousin Henry Stanley in 1857, with Stanley Rule & Level becoming the tool division of the Stanley Works.

 When starting out as a hardware manufacturer Stanley traveled throughout Connecticut, selling and often installing the hardware he made.
 Not long after the Stanley Works was incorporated, Frederick hired William Hart, who grew the Stanley Works into the powerhouse it was to become.
 Some of his innovations were improving packaging of hardware to speed up sales, the invention of cold rolling steel and improving processes and developing machinery to increase production while reducing expenses.